Making A Difference in Our County

 It is vitally important in today’s technologically advanced society that people understand how to use messages to generate meaning with various contexts, cultures and media.
 Oral communication is a prerequisite for academic, personal and professional success.
 While youth can vocalize thoughts, the knowledge to construct those thoughts through effective communication has been a basic component of the 4-H program since its earliest days.
 Competent communication skills can help lead youth to meeting the mission of 4-H as self-productive and contributing citizens.

 Henry County 4-H staff conducted monthly educational instruction in 126 fifth grade classrooms for 2,790 students.
-One of the subjects was Exploring Communication – Stepping into a Demonstration.
-In the months following this program, 1,978 fifth grade students presented an illustrated speech in their classroom in front of their peers.
+One of the subjects was Exploring Communication - Stepping into a Demonstration.
+In the months following this program, fifth grade students presented an illustrated speech in their classroom in front of their peers.
 Fifth through twelfth grade students are given the opportunity to create and present a speech about a topic they are interested in.
 Henry County 4-H staff holds an annual County Project Achievement that allow fifth and sixth students compete with other students outside of their school.
 Those who place first through fourth move on to the District Project Achievement and compete against other students in their age range.
 At Cloverleaf DPA 2020, Henry County 4-H won two awards, "Highest Percentage of Winners" and "Outstanding Participation".

 Agriculture and Natural Resources